spitschan/ShapeToolbox/doc/source/index.rst

 examples and start modifying them.

 For more complete projects and step-by-step instructions, there is the :ref:`tutorials` section.
-For anyone who read this far, just start from the beginning, or maybe in the :ref:`getstart` section.
+For anyone patient enough to have read this far, just start from the beginning, or maybe in the :ref:`getstart` section.
-You would have probably done that anyway.

 .. toctree::